Recovering from a heart attack or heart procedure requires teamwork.

 OCH’s Cardiac Rehabilitation Program is certified by the American Association of Cardiovascular and Pulmonary Rehabilitation.
-Cardiac rehab is a supervised education and exercise program for those who have experienced illness associated with cardiovascular disease, including chest pain, heart attack, coronary bypass surgery, stents, valve replacement and heart transplant.
+Cardiac rehab is a supervised education and exercise program for those who have experienced illness associated with cardiovascular disease, heart failure, angioplasty, including chest pain, heart attack, coronary bypass surgery, stents, valve replacement and heart transplant.
 The goal of the program is to restore participants to an optimal level of health, so they may perform activities of daily living, return to work, improve cardiovascular conditioning and meet their personal goals.

 The cardiac rehab department uses American Heart Association (AHA) educational materials, as the AHA is recognized world-wide as an expert on heart health.